rickhowe/sample/README.md

 ### Selecting A Visual Area

 There are `:VDiffthis`, `:VDiffoff`, and `:VDiffupdate` commands available.
-Note that they work in no-diff normal mode.
+Note that they work in non-diff normal mode.

 * `:[range]VDiffthis[!]`
   * Select the last characterwise, linewise, or blockwise visual area in